Chirag037/emoji-tracker/README.md

 🗂 File Output
 All mood logs are stored in:

-Copy
-Edit
 mood_log.txt
 mood_log.txt is the file where where the previous entry are placed .

-# this is to update that issue has been solved